-Image segmentation [FH04, MMTB+06, HK03, HK04] and optical flow [HS80] are two very common tasks in image processing.
-Image segmentation partitions an image into visually distinct region.
-For this to work well, it is preferable to have regions of similar color and/or texture.
+Image segmentation [7, 17, 10, 11] and optical flow [12, 2, 8] are two very common tasks in computer vision.
+Image segmentation partitions an image into visually distinct region, usually by using color and/or texture cues.
 Finding the optical flow of two images can be interpreted as finding the most probable pixel position of the first frame in the second frame.
-Unfortunately, this requires just the opposite of image segmentation: The more unique some small part of the image is, the better it can be matched in the next frame.
+This is just the opposite of image segmentation: The more unique part of the image is, the better it can be matched in the next frame.

+Combination of motion measurement with image segmentation can result in better analysis of motion.
+The knowledge of spatial partition can improve the reliability of motion-based segmentation [9, 18].
+Temporal tracking of a spatial partition of an image, from the motion-based segmentation, is easily done if spatial regions are tracked individually [9].
 Thus, optical flow and image segmentation complement each other: Optical flow has problems with homogeneous regions, which can be handled well by image segmentation.
-However, segmentation has problem with fuzzy borders which can be handled by optical flow.
+However, segmentation has problem with fuzzy borders which can be handled by the optical flow.

 This paper provides a framework for a feature-based object tracker which is improved by segmentation information.
 Features are tracked from one frame to the next with an optical flow algorithm.
-While the actual optical flow can work quite well without segmentation, segmentation information helps following the entire object instead of just a few single feature points of it.
-Also segmentation information is essential, when we need to reconstruct some lost feature points.
+While the actual optical flow can work quite well without segmentation, segmentation information helps following the entire object instead of just a few single feature points of it, i.e. segmentation servers as a global structure.
+On the other hand, segmentation information is essential, when we need to reconstruct some lost feature points.

 Combination of these two basic image processing algorithms is not new.
-Indeed one motivation for this work was the paper Exploiting Texture-Motion Duality in Optical Flow and Image Segmentation by Michael G. Ross [Ros00].
+Indeed one motivation for this work was the work of Michael G. Ross [19].
 It uses flow information to provide better segmentation results and vice versa.
-While this paper combines optical flow and segmentation, it is rather focused on improving segmentation results than in object tracking.
-Jeongho Shin et al. proposed an optical-flow based feature tracker algorithm which could track non-rigid objects in real world scenes.
-Their experiments showed that a feature based object tracker can work well, however they did not take segmentation information into account [SKK+05].
-Therefore their tracked ,,objects" are rather tracked points, our work tries to track a fully outlined object.
+While this paper combines optical flow and segmentation, it is rather focused on improving segmentation results than the object tracking.
+Jeongho Shin et al. [21] proposed an optical-flow based feature tracker algorithm which could track non-rigid objects in real world scenes.
+Their experiments showed that a feature based object tracker can work well, however they did not take segmentation information into account.
+Therefore their tracked 'objects' are rather tracked points, our work tries to track a fully outlined object i.e. the features are kept together by the segmentation.